onurcaner/udemy-build-responsive-real-world-websites-with-html-and-css/Omnifood/plan.md

 Note: This section may be placed in at the bottom of the "Hero Section" for smoother transition into "Features Section" where user clicks the Learn More button at the "Hero Section".
+This section may be placed between "Call to Action Section" and "Footer Section".

 ### 3. Features